 Study the feasibility to introduce shortened delay for the DCI-based BWP switch in FR2

-The study should consider the conclusions of Rel-16 BWP-related feature, e.g., SCell dormancy, MIMO layer adaptation, and BWP switch in multiple CCs.
+Target the scenario for BWP switch on single CC.

 According to the conclusions, corresponding RRC signaling or UE capability support may be needed.

 Enhanced utilization of UL slots before and after measurement gap